Skip to main content

 Follow Up Immediately on Late Payments

 Most contractors wait way too long to follow up on overdue invoices.
-They don’t want to damage the relationship.
-But here’s the thing: if you did good work and submitted an accurate invoice, asking for payment isn’t rude.
-It’s business.
+They do not want to damage the relationship.
+But here is the thing: if you did good work and submitted an accurate invoice, asking for payment is not rude.
+It is business.

 Set up automatic payment reminders in your billing software.
 A friendly nudge at 3 days overdue and a firm follow-up at 7 days keeps invoices from falling through the cracks.